Lingxi-Li/Happy_Hacking_CXX/manual.md

 ~~~

 Provides easy syntax for specifying multi-dimensional `std::array` type. `T`
-specifies the element type, `ns...` specifies the extend of each dimension.
+specifies the element type, `ns...` specifies the extent of each dimension.
 So
 `sizeof...(ns)` is the number of dimensions.
 For example,
 `multi_array_t<int, 2, 3>` is equivalent to `std::array<std::array<int, 3>, 2>`.